jpison/GAparsimony/Readme.md

 GAparsimony
 ===========

-GAparsimony R package is a GA-based optimization method for searching accurate parsimonious models by combining feature selection (FS), model hyperparameter optimization (HO), and parsimonious model selection (PMS).
+GAparsimony for R is a GA-based package for searching accurate parsimonious models by combining feature selection (FS), model hyperparameter optimization (HO), and parsimonious model selection (PMS).